MrAlias/otel-schema/OTEP.md

 ```

+Implementations *MUST* allow users to specify an environment variable to set the configuration file.
+This gives flexibility to end users of implementations that do not support command line arguments.
+Some possible names for this variable:

+* `OTEL_CONFIGURATION_FILE`
+* `OTEL_CONFIG_FILE`
+* `OTEL_CONF`

 ### Configuration model

 To allow SDKs and instrumentation libraries to load configuration without having to implement the parsing logic, a `Configuration` model *MUST* be provided by implementations.
 This object: